FlaccidSnake/go-to-deck-or-tag/README.md

 ## Compatibility Notes

 **Sidebar Highlighting**
--   **Legacy Versions**: On older versions of Anki where the sidebar is a standard Qt Widget, this add-on will visually expand the tree and select the deck item.
+-   **Legacy Versions**: On older versions of Anki where the sidebar is a standard Qt Widget, this add-on will visually expand the tree and select the deck item automatically (ignoring `config.json`).
--   **Modern Versions (2.1.50+)**: Due to the architectural shift to a web-based sidebar (Svelte), programmatic highlighting of the tree is restricted.
-In these versions, the add-on relies on **search filtering** (`deck:"..."`) and displays a **tooltip** to confirm the action.
+-   **Modern Versions (2.1.50+)**: Visual sidebar highlighting is disabled by default due to technical restrictions.
+It can be enabled by setting `"enable_sidebar_clipboard_hack": true` in the configuration file.

 [Back to Top](#table-of-contents)